 Bargibant’s and Denise’s pygmy seahorse live exclusively in gorgonians and never leave home, except for force majeure.

-Since 2000, biologist have identified seven new species.
+Since 2000, biologists have identified seven new species.
 All of them live in the area of Southeast Asian Coral Triangle.

 The smallest pygmy seahorse was believed to be the Satomi pygmy seahorse, with a maximum length of 1.4 cm.
-But in 2018, a scientific discover the Japanese pygmy seahorse, which is only t 16 mm.
+But in 2018, a scientist discovered the Japanese pygmy seahorse, which is only t 16 mm.

-Pygmy is so small in size, as a result it is very difficult to study them.
+Pygmy is so small in size, and, as a result, it is very difficult to study them.
 In fact, it is not known for sure what its natural predators are, but it is believed that among these are the long-nosed hawkfish, crabs and even turtles.

 Pygmys are so beautiful and have such bright colours.
-As a result, they are in high demand by aquarist.
+As a consequence, they are in high demand by the aquarist.

 To sum up, all seahorse are subject to different protection measures worldwide.